MicrosoftDocs/SupportArticles-docs/support/dynamics-365/finance/financial-reporting/report-designer.md

     4. Set the drop-down menu option to **Enabled**.
     5. Select **Restart Browser**.

+## Symptom
-Issue 2: The user hasn't been assigned the required permissions to use Financial reporting.
+The user hasn't been assigned the required permissions to use Financial reporting.

+## Resolution
 * To verify if the user does not have permission, select **Yes** on the error, "Unable to connect to the Financial reporting server.
 Select Yes if you want to continue and specify a different server address."
 Then select **Test Connection**.
 If you don't have permission, you will see a message that says, "Connection attempt failed.
 User does not have appropriate permissions to connect to the server.
 Contact your system administrator."
 * Required permissions are listed above in [Granting security access to Financial reporting](/dynamics365/finance/general-ledger/financial-reporting-getting-started#granting-security-access-to-financial-reporting).
 Security in Financial reporting is based on these privileges.
 You won't have access unless these privileges (or another security role that includes these privileges) are assigned to you.
 * The **Company Users Provider to Company** integration task (which is also responsible for and known as user integration) runs on a 5-minute interval.
 It may take up to 10 minutes for any permission changes to take effect in Financial reporting.